 - withdraw the funds and include them in your annual income,

 - transfer them to a Registered Retirement Income Fund (RRIF) or use them to purchase an annuity.

 But there are many more things to consider when it comes to RRSPs.
 Let's explore some of the lesser known aspects.

 It's not just employment income that creates contribution room

-RRSP contribution room is based on certain types of "earned income" as defined in the Income Tax Act, and includes net income from employment (including salaries, bonuses, tips and gratuities), self-employment, business and real estate.
-Canada Pension Plan (CPP) or Quebec Pension Plan (QPP) disability pensions, spousal support received and royalties can also create contribution room.
+RRSP contribution room is based on certain types of "earned income" as defined in the Income Tax Act, and includes net income from employment (including salaries, bonuses, tips and gratuities), net business income from self-employment or as an active partner in a business, and net rental income from real estate.
+Disability income from Canada Pension Plan (CPP) or Quebec Pension Plan (QPP) disability pensions, spousal support received and royalties can also create contribution room.
 The list is broader than many people realize, and these different types of income may create additional planning opportunities.
 What isn't included in the definition is most forms of passive investment income, such as capital gains, interest and dividends.

 The type of investments you can hold may be broader than you realize

 Many people mistakenly believe that RRSP accounts can only hold Guaranteed Investment Certificates (GICs), mutual funds or Exchange Traded Funds (ETFs).
 While those may indeed be the best approach for a particular individual, others may benefit from including a mix of stocks and bonds in their RRSP account.
 However, there are limits to the types of investments that may be held in these and other types of registered accounts.
 Investments must meet the definition of “qualified investments”; a term that is defined in the Income Tax Act.
 Ineligible investments (like commodity futures) held in an RRSP may attract significant negative tax consequences (including a 50% tax on the value of the prohibited investment), so make sure investments qualify before acting.

 You can use your RRSP to fund home purchases, education goals and help family members who have disabilities